-With a brand launch, you are starting from scratch.
-But you have a unique opportunity to choose how you wish to position your firm in the marketplace and which client benefits you want to provide.
-You also get to select your target client.
+Brand launch is the process of creating a professional services brand where none currently exists.
+Since you are starting from scratch, you have a unique opportunity to choose how you wish to position your firm in the marketplace, which clients you want to serve and what services you will provide to them.
 It is the perfect time to develop a compelling value proposition.

 Brand Launch Benefits

 It may not seem that a new brand has many benefits to offer.
 With no clients, no track record and no cash, what’s to envy?
 But a new professional services brand does offer three compelling advantages:

 - The thrill of new.
 In many cultures, and especially in the US, people are attracted to things that are new.
 It’s no coincidence that “new” is right up there with “free” as a killer marketing word.